-Hiking poles don’t take up much room in your luggage.
+Hiking poles don’t take up much room in your luggage, but they are not allowed in carryons so you must check the bag that holds your hiking poles.
 You’ll be happy to have them on tricky trails.

 We passed some oddly attractive land formations where water oozed out of the hillside and trickled down miniature waterfalls before spilling into the lake.
 The urge to capture the scenery and take photos is powerful; I wanted to stay there and just keep shooting.

 Eventually, we reached a camp area with a restaurant and outdoor picnic tables where we met up with three of the other ladies in our group.
 We purchased some grilled chicken and gobbled down every bite.
 We had much hiking left to do.

 MedjetAssist Members who are hospitalized 150 miles from home receive medical transport to a home-country hospital of choice.
 Memberships from $99.

 After lunch, we all boarded the park’s silent, pollution-free electric boat to cross the park’s biggest lake.
 Lake Kozjak is not as dramatic as I expected, but with pretty colored water and many fish.